HaniSource/components/components/icon/usage.md

 ---
 ## Installation

-> this is already happens if you run the fluxtor:init commad
+> this is already happens if you run the sheaf:init commad

 ```shell
 composer require wireui/heroicons